jgauffin/Griffin.Framework/src/Griffin.Framework/Griffin.Core.Unity/ReadMe.md

-﻿Autofac support for Griffin.Framework
+﻿Unity support for Griffin.Framework
 ==========

-This library enables Griffin.Framework to use Autofac for its features which require service location (to enable you to use dependency injection).
+This library enables Griffin.Framework to use Unity for its features which require service location (to enable you to use dependency injection).

 Install it using nuget:

-    install-package griffin.framework.autofac
+    install-package griffin.framework.unity

 # Registrations